 The authorities will continue to implement the Strategic Plan against corruption in full and in line with its timeline.
-The authorities commit to implementing fully and timely the recommendations stemming from their international commitments; as part of this, the authorities will amend legislation to fulfil all GRECO's recommendations on the funding of political parties and electoral campaigns within one month after GRECO will have delivered their report (key deliverable).
+The authorities commit to implementing fully and timely the recommendations stemming out of their international commitments (e.g. GRECO).
 The authorities will ensure that the bod(ies in charge of controlling the declarations of assets are operational by March 2017.